 - Some packaging materials can release traces of salicylic acid into food.

-- Migration testing is performed to ensure that security thresholds are met
+- Migration tests are performed to ensure that security thresholds are met

 Laboratory analysis methods

-Different analytical techniques are used to quantify and identify salicylic acid depending on the matrix studied (cosmetics, drugs, food, packaging).
+Different analytical techniques are used to quantify and identify salicylic acid depending on the matrix being studied (cosmetics, medicines, food, packaging).

 High-performance liquid chromatography (HPLC)

-HPLC (High-Performance Liquid Chromatography) is the standard method for analyzing salicylic acid.
-It allows precise quantification , even at very low concentrations .
+High-performance liquid chromatography (HPLC) is the reference method for the analysis of salicylic acid.
+It allows for precise quantification , even at very low concentrations .

 Principle :